 Under the Equality Act 2010 employers are liable for harassment or victimisation committed by its workers unless they can show that they took all reasonable steps to prevent such behaviour.

+Under the Worker Protection Act, effective from October 2024, employers also have a positive legal duty to prevent sexual harassment of their workers.
+They must take reasonable steps to prevent sexual harassment of workers in the course of their employment (the ‘preventative duty’).

+The preventative duty is an anticipatory duty.
+It is designed to transform workplace cultures by requiring employers to take positive and proactive reasonable steps to prevent sexual harassment of their workers.
+Employers should not wait until a complaint of sexual harassment has been raised before they take any action.
+The duty requires that employers should anticipate scenarios when its workers may be subject to sexual harassment in the course of employment and take action to prevent such harassment taking place.

+However, if sexual harassment has taken place, the preventative duty means an employer should take action to stop sexual harassment from happening again.
+If an employer fails to take reasonable steps to comply with the preventative duty, there are consequences.

 [The employer] recognises that whilst there is no prescribed minimum on what an employer can do to prevent sexual harassment at work, there are multiple measures that can help prevent all types of sexual harassment, including but not limited to: